omegaml/omegaml/docs/source/devguide/metadata.rst

 ++++++++

-Before we go in to the technical details of each type of backend we need to understand how omegaml keeps track of the objects it stores.
+Before we go in to the technical details of each type of backend we need to understand how omega|ml keeps track of the objects it stores.
 For every object stored in omegaml, :code:`OmegaStore` creates a `Metadata` object.

 A :code:`Metadata` object is returned to the caller on every call to